qdevelopergithub/LAMP/docs/Manage.md

 [environment variables](./Environment-Variables.md) to ensure consistency.

-In order to manage a cluster it is clearly necessary to first [deploy a scalable Moodle cluster on Azure](./Deploy.md).
+In order to manage a cluster it is clearly necessary to first [deploy a scalable Lamp cluster on Azure](./Deploy.md).

 For convenience and readability this document also assumes that essential [deployment details for your cluster have been assigned to environment variables](./Get-Install-Data.md).

-## Updating Moodle code/settings
+## Updating Lamp code/settings

-Your controller Virtual Machine has Moodle/LAMP code and data stored in `/azlamp`.
+Your controller Virtual Machine has Lamp/LAMP code and data stored in `/azlamp`.
 The site code is stored in `/azlamp/html/<yoursitename>/`.
 If `gluster` or `nfs-ha` is selected for the `fileServerType` parameter at the deployment time, this data is replicated across dual gluster or NFS-HA nodes to provide high availability.
 This directory is also mounted to your autoscaled frontends so all changes to files on the controller VM are immediately available to all frontend machines (when the `htmlLocalCopySwitch` in `azuredeploy.json` is false--otherwise, see below).
-Note that any updates on Moodle code/settings (e.g., additional plugin installations, Moodle version upgrade) have to be done on the controller VM using shell commands, not through a web browser, because the HTML directory's permission is read-only for the web frontend VMs (thus any web-based Moodle code updates will fail).
+Note that any updates on Lamp code/settings (e.g., additional plugin installations, Lamp version upgrade) have to be done on the controller VM using shell commands, not through a web browser, because the HTML directory's permission is read-only for the web frontend VMs (thus any web-based Lamp code updates will fail).

 Depending on how large your Gluster/NFS disks are sized, it may be helpful to keep multiple older versions (`/azlamp/html/site1`, `/azlamp/html-backups/site1`, etc) to